chayotic/Open-Source-Music-Streaming-Apps/README.md

 ## Introduction

 This repository lists free and open-source (FOSS) music applications that serve as alternatives to mainstream platforms like Spotify and YouTube Music.
-Some apps rely on online APIs for streaming, while others function solely as offline music players.
+Some apps rely on online APIs or plugins for streaming, while others function solely as offline music players.

 ---